MdUsmanAnsari/multicmd-runner/README.md

 # ✨ multicmd-runner

-### A CLI helper for run multiple commands at the same time.
+### A simple CLI helper for run multiple commands at the same time.

 ### 🚀 Quickstart